daniloderosa/ddr-site/exampleSite/content/about.md

 type: about

 ---
 **I am a data editor and data visualization designer based in Pordenone, Italy.
-I've been working with data for a couple of years, since when I ended my master's degree in Publishing and Journalism in Verona.
+I've been working with data for a couple of years, since I ended my master's degree in Publishing and Journalism in Verona.
 I've moved gradually from classic written-journalism to data journalism and now data analysis / data science.**

 ### Data visualization (👉 check my [portfolio](https://daniloderosa.netlify.app/portfolio/))